rsmacapinlac/macapinlac.com/pages/03.blog/2020-week-52-review-what-is-this/blog.md

 2019 was probably my most fit year because I was riding my road bike to work 3 times a week.
 2020 was year that I lost all that fitness.
 Working from home put a small wrench in the plans.

+I was getting overwhelmed with my GTD system so I've been putting sometime to rethink my systems and tools.
+I've been looking at the Bullet Journal and trying to adapt it for me.

+# Last week?

+- I didn't take vacation, however it was super quiet that I spent time catching up and planning.
+- I stopped TrainerRoad, and moved over to Zwift.
+- There was a lot of eating.

 # What's up for this up coming week?

 Well, I haven't finished my 2021 goals yet.
 Everyone is back at work, so I expect it to be a bit busy this week.
-The kids are back in school, so I will be happy if we settle back into the regular routine.
+The kids are back in school, so I will be happy if we settled back into our regular routine.